pietrodn/lo-phi/slide.md

 ## Goals

 * **No virtualization**: run malware on bare metal machines!
-    * Physical sensors and actuators.
+    * Physical sensors and actuators
 * Bridging the **semantic gap**
-    * Physical sensors collect raw data.
+    * Physical sensors collect raw data
-* **Automated restore** to pre-infection state.
+* **Automated restore** to pre-infection state
-* **Stealthiness**: very few, undetectable artifacts.
+* **Stealthiness**: very few, undetectable artifacts
-* **Extendability**: support new OSs and filesystems.
+* **Extendability**: support new OSs and filesystems

 ## Threat model

 Assumptions on our model of malware: they are **limitations** of the approach.

-* Malicious modifications evident either in memory or on disk
+1. Malicious modifications evident either in memory or on disk
-* No infection delivered to hardware
+1. No infection delivered to hardware
-* Instrumentation is in place before malware is executed
+1. Instrumentation is in place before malware is executed
-    * Malware cannot analyze the system without LO-PHI in place.
+    * Malware cannot analyze the system without LO-PHI in place
-    * Harder to compare and detect artifacts: **no baseline**.
+    * Harder to compare and detect artifacts: **no baseline**

 ## Sensors and actuators (1)